What is a wallbox charger?

 According to the Government’s Go Ultra Low campaign, up to 90% of all electric vehicles are charged at home.
 The only issue with home charging is that it can take a long time when using the standard three-pin plug, which draws a maximum current of just 3kW.
-In fact, recharging an electric vehicle this way can take whole days.
+In fact, recharging some electric vehicles this way can take as many as two whole days.

 To speed up the process, many owners are investing in a wall-mounted charging unit (known as a wallbox) for their home, which increases the charging rate.
 With electric cars rising in popularity, so are the number and choice of wall chargers: right now, there are dozens to choose from.

 Read on to understand how wall charging works – and how to pick the right one for your electric vehicle.